-- 1. All elderly residential units must be equipped with emergency pull chains in the master bedroom and full bathroom.
-The pull chains must be wired to an exterior warning device which consists of a strobe light and an audible alarm. - 2.
+- 1. All elderly residential units must be equipped with a call for aid station in all bedrooms and full bathrooms.
+The aid station must be wired to an exterior warning device which consists of a strobe light and an audible alarm. - 2.
 Provide loop or "D" shape handles on cabinet doors and drawers. - 3.
-Exhaust vents and lighting above ranges must be wired to remote switches for both the light and fan near the range in an accessible location.

-- 4. Provide solid blocking at all water closets and tub/shower units for grab bar installation. - 5.
+Exhaust vents and lighting above ranges must be wired to remote switches for both the light and fan near the range in an accessible location. - 4.
+Provide solid blocking at all toilets and tub/shower units for grab bar installation. - 5.
 Provide a minimum 18 inch grab bar in all tub/shower units.
-The grab bar will be installed centered vertically at 48" A.F.F. on the wall opposite the controls. - 6.
+The grab bar will be installed

+- centered vertically at 48 inches A.F.F. on the wall opposite the controls. - 6.
 Corridors in any common areas must have a continuous suitable handrail on both sides mounted 34 inches above finished floor, and be 1 1⁄4 inches in diameter. - 7.
 All doors leading to habitable rooms must have a minimum 3'-0" door and include lever handle hardware. - 8.
 Hallways must have a minimum width of 42 inches. - 9.
 The maximum threshold height at any entry door is 1⁄2 inch.